AbidarYassine/spring-debezium/README.md

-(this spring boot application is connected to materialized) after following the steps below, you can start the application. and query materialized views with spring data jpa
+(this spring boot application is connected to materialized) after following the steps below, you can start the application. and query materialized views with spring data jpa or we can create a sink (kafka) and consume the data.

 1. clone project from github and go to the project folder.
 2. run docker-compose.yml -d up.
-3. Create a database and a table ,and insert some data. you can check create_source.sql file
+3. setup postgresql debezium connector (run config_Debez_postgresql.cmd)  and kafka to materialize is connected automatically
-4. setup postgresql debezium connector (run config_Debez_postgresql.cmd)  and kafka to materialize is connected automatically
+4.  take a look at the http://localhost:8081/subjects (topics)
 5. uncomment the mzcli service and run docker-compose run mzcli
 6. create source in materialize ( you can check create_source.sql file )
 7. Create Materialize view